1 9 6 5 – 1 9 6 6 (USA)

 Later in the series, cousin Cletus (Dennis Robertson) and his guitar came to live with them on the houseboat.

-Four episodes of the TV series were edited together to make a 1967 movie titled Tammy and the Millionaire.
+This ABC series aired on Friday nights at 8 pm between September 1965 and July 1966.
+Four episodes were edited together to make a 1967 movie titled Tammy and the Millionaire.

 Grandpa Mordecai Tarleton